wccstl/pi-attendance-cam/README.md

 For our usage, a simple cronjob is the best way to trigger the script.
 We take 3 snapshots every 10 minutes between the hours of 9-12am on Sunday mornings.
 This gets us more than enough pictures to get a pretty accurate sense of who was in attendance on Sunday morning.

+There is an `example.crontab` file in this repository.
+Use it as a starting point, if you need to.
+You can also use the excellent [Crontab Generator](https://crontab-generator.org/), as well.

 ## Run on Raspberry Pi Startup and manage timelapses via Systemd

 >For our attendance camera, we're not using the Systemd settings, but I'll keep this here for reference.